kayondomartin/rust/src/tools/miri/README.md

 * `-Zmiri-disable-isolation` disables host isolation.
 As a consequence, the program has access to host resources such as environment variables, file systems, and randomness.
-* `-Zmiri-disable-leak-backtraces` disables backtraces reports for memory leaks.
-By default, a backtrace is captured for every allocation when it is created, just in case it leaks.
-This incurs some memory overhead to store data that is almost never used.
-This flag is implied by `-Zmiri-ignore-leaks`.
-* `-Zmiri-env-forward=<var>` forwards the `var` environment variable to the interpreted program.
-Can be used multiple times to forward several variables.
-Execution will still be deterministic if the value of forwarded variables stays the same.
-Has no effect if `-Zmiri-disable-isolation` is set.
-* `-Zmiri-ignore-leaks` disables the memory leak checker, and also allows some remaining threads to exist when the main thread exits.
 * `-Zmiri-isolation-error=<action>` configures Miri's response to operations requiring host access while isolation is enabled. `abort`, `hide`, `warn`, and `warn-nobacktrace` are the supported actions.
 The default is to `abort`,